 The water system and source are fully metered.
-The system is approved for 4 connections and all connections are in use.
+The system is approved for 4 connections and all

-The Water System Plan Part A is available from our office that provides more information about the Cushman Inc. Water System.
+The Water System Plan Part A is available from our office that provides more information about the Cushman Inc. Water be drilled into.
+Concentrations above the national guidelines may contribute to problems with taste, odor and color of the water coming out of your tap.

 The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
-This is an interactive map.
+This is an